 The army Commander Major-General Nugent issued an order, on the 11th June 1798, that the rebels lay down their arms or he would destroy the towns of Killinchy, Killyleagh, Ballynahinch and Saintfield and also every farmhouse and cottage in the vicinity.
 That he would carry off all the stock and cattle and put to the sword anyone in arms.

-In Wexford the rebellion was still being fought.
-As government forces under General Lake tightened the naught around the United Irishmen, the rebels turned to committing atrocities upon captured loyalists.
-Although the town of Wexford was in rebel hands their headquarters were centred about Vinegar Hill near the town of Enniscorthy and here were approximately 20,000 insurgents armed mostly with pikes.
+In Wexford, the rebellion was still being fought.
+As government forces under General Lake tightened the naught around the United Irishmen, the rebels turned to commit atrocities upon captured loyalists.
+Although the town of Wexford was in rebel hands their headquarters were centered about Vinegar Hill near the town of Enniscorthy and there were approximately 20,000 insurgents armed mostly with pikes.

-The French arrive Ireland to join the Irish rebellion
+The French arrive in Ireland to join the Irish rebellion

-A French Corvette sailed into Rutland harbour in County Donegal on 16th September carrying United Irishmen leader Napper Tandy.
-Upon landing Tandy was informed about the failure of the rebellion.
+A French Corvette sailed into Rutland harbor in County Donegal on 16th September carrying United Irishmen leader Napper Tandy.
+Upon landing, Tandy was informed about the failure of the rebellion.
 He spent the night getting drunk and sailed off the next day.

 - T. Pakenham, The Year of Liberty: the great Irish rebellion of 1798 (London 1969).